Allen203060/wareVisionAI/README.md

 * **Natural Language Commands:** Manage your entire inventory through a single chat bar.
 Try "add 10 loaves of bread at 150rs each, expiring in 2 weeks," "delete all expired items," or "change the price of apples to 60."
 * **AI "Propose & Confirm" Workflow:** The AI proposes a database action (like a `CREATE` or `UPDATE`), which you must review and confirm in a modal.
 This prevents AI hallucinations from corrupting your data.
 * **Telegram HITL Scanner:** A Telegram bot uses the **Google Gemini** model (via LangChain) to read product names and expiry dates from photos.
 Scanned items are automatically added to a queue on the dashboard for you to verify.
+* **Automated Email Alerts:** A background cron job automatically scans the inventory for expired or low-stock items and sends a daily HTML alert email via the Gmail API.
 * **Real-time Dashboard:** A clean, responsive UI built with Tailwind CSS that shows key stats like total products, stock value, and items expiring soon.
-* **Robust Backend:** Built on Django and Django Rest Framework, providing a powerful and secure API.
 * **Local-First AI:** The core query feature runs on a locally-hosted, fine-tuned `Phi-3-mini` model served via **Ollama**, ensuring your data stays private and the service runs with no API costs.

 ---

 ## ⚙️ How It Works (System Architecture)

-Ventura operates on two primary data flows:
+Ventura operates on three primary data flows:

 ### 1. Natural Language Query (from the Web UI)